 Care International says the letters were well received.
 The young Syrians are now drafting responses.

-One thought on “Child To Child”
+One response to “Child To Child”